Alcohol sales in BC

 Vancouver Coastal Health

-The Local Health Area (LHA) in Vancouver Coastal Health with the highest per-capita alcohol sales in 2021/22 was Howe Sound at 1,021 standard drinks (SDs) per person aged 15+, or 17.41L of ethanol.
-The LHA with the lowest rate in both Vancouver Coastal and the province was Vancouver-South at 243 SDs (4.14L).
+The Local Health Area (LHA) in Vancouver Coastal Health with the highest per-capita ethanol sales in 2023/24 was Howe Sound at 1,015 standard drinks (SDs) per person aged 15+, or 17.3L of ethanol.
+While the highest, this was a large decrease from 2023/24, when consumption was 1091 SDs (18.61L).
+The LHA with the lowest rate in Vancouver Coastal (and in all of BC) was Vancouver-South at 172 SDs 2.94L).

-Consumption at the LHA level may not be as accurate as at the HSDA or HA level, as estimates are based on the sales data that might be largely affected by tourists, liquor store locations and other factors.
-The estimates thus may not reflect real consumption, particularly in LHAs with small population sizes.
+Per capita ethanol sales at the HSDA and LHA level may not be as accurate as at the HA level, as estimates are based on the sales data that might be largely affected by tourists, liquor store locations and other factors (i.e., sales data is based on the location of sales, not necessarily consumption).
+The estimates thus may not reflect real consumption, particularly in LHAs with small population sizes or smaller geographic area.
+Note that due to updated BC population estimates from BC Statistics, historic per capita consumption estimates may have changed since last year’s update—the estimates for all years now incorporate the most up-to-date population statistics.
+Read more about our methodology.

 For detailed interactive maps and historical consumption data, please visit our AOD Trend Analyzer tool.